DCsunset/snapshotfs/README.md

 Note that the program will run in the foreground.
 Add `&` to the end to make it run in the background.

+The filesystem should be unmounted upon termination of the program.
+You can also unmount it by command `fusermount -u <MOUNT_POINT`, which will make the main program exit normally.

 See available options using `snapshotfs --help`.